Langer75/volkswagencarnet-client/README.md

 The volkswagencarnet library (by robinostlund) retrieves statistics about your Volkswagen from the Volkswagen Carnet online service.
 Also some actions can be requested via this library.
 This simple python script allows to use the library via command line and parameter lists.
 In that way it can be used in an easy way e.g. in nodered with the exec node.

 ## Setup
-* Just install the [volkswagencarnet](https://github.com/robinostlund/volkswagencarnet) library by robinostlund
+* Just install the [volkswagencarnet](https://github.com/robinostlund/volkswagencarnet) library
 * copy/download the script and put it whereever you want to use it from the command line

 ## Usage